 Who are obligated parties

 An obligated party is a supplier or distributor selling more than 600 GWh of energy per year to final customers.
-The Energy Efficiency Obligation Scheme sets out a legal obligation for obligated parties to achieve energy efficiency savings each year from 1st January 2014 to 31st December 2020.
+The Energy Efficiency Obligation Scheme (EEOS) sets out a legal obligation for obligated parties to achieve energy efficiency savings each year from 1st January 2014 to 31st December 2020.
+The EEOS continues to operate in 2021 in line with previous years.

 Savings targets for obligated parties